turingschool/backend-curriculum-site/module4/lessons/professional_code_environments.markdown

 ***The 12 factor app***

 If you want to dive deep into solutions to environment problems, dig into the manifesto at <https://12factor.net>.
 The `rails-12factor` gem was started to make Rails more consistent with this document.

+## Some practice

+Let's try to implement some of these things in an old project.

+Options:

+*    Identify something from a past project that should be made into configuration
+*    Identify things in your upcoming project that should be configuration instead of hard coded
+*    Set up CI in an old/new project
+*    Set up CD in an old/new project